2 4 0 T U R B O . C O M

 The spacer is NOT USED for factory DeCarbon gas dampers or when fitting Bilstein HD high-pressure gas dampers.

-If anyone can help with this info, please email.
+If anyone can help with that info, please email.

 Since the factory Volvo spacers are no longer available, an option will be to try to find a used set.
-If that's not possible, a simple substitute could be used.
+If that's not possible, a simple substitute can be used.

 1 mm Shims: